substance/document/README.md

 }
 ```

-The editor (based on the Substance Composer) could have a WYSIWYG interface, providing a dropdown for switching the baselayer and handles for inline text editing (for the site's title as well as for the about text).
+The Microsite Editor (based on the Substance Composer) could have a WYSIWYG interface, providing a dropdown for switching the baselayer and handles for inline text editing (for the site's title as well as for the about text).
-Instead of manually updating the center coordinates + zoom level, why not just remembering the zoom position of the editor.
-By doing so the page can easily be tweaked, without copy and pasting numbers around.
+Instead of manually updating the center coordinates + zoom level, why not just remembering the zoom position of the editor?
+By doing so the page can easily be fine-tuned, without copy and pasting numbers around.

 ![Microsite WYSIWYG Editor](http://f.cl.ly/items/1l0P36230Y3b0n0v1042/micropage-wysiwyg-editor.png)